wpilibsuite/frc-docs/source/docs/romi-robot/programming-romi-in-labview.rst

 Creating a new program for a Romi is no different than creating a normal FRC \|reg| program, similar to the :doc:`Zero To Robot </docs/zero-to-robot/step-4/index>` programming steps.
 Initially, you may wish to create a separate project for use on just the Romi as the Romi hardware may be connected to different ports than on your roboRIO robot.

-The Romi Robot used PWM ports 0 and 1 for left and right side respectively.
+The Romi Robot used :term:`PWM` ports 0 and 1 for left and right side respectively.

 .. todo:: add information on romi gyro and encoders